16sharder/budgeting-project/README.md

 In the `.env` file of the `rest` branch, exchange `<user>` and `<password>` with your own credentials in the MongoDB connect string.

 In the `src` folder of the `master` branch, open the `FetchFunctions.js` file in the `helperfuncs` folder. \
 In lines 55 and 62, replace `xxxxxxxxxxxxxxxxxxxxxxxx` with your own api key from https://www.exchangerate-api.com.

+Make sure that both files have been saved to reflect these changes.

 **